RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/PruneBuriedUnsatsOperation.md

 * atomic_depth_cutoff - Atomic depth at which atoms are considered buried.
 * Minimum energy (out of the typical rosetta -2.0) for a hbond to be considered to satisfy a polar.

+##Credit
+* Longxing Cao came up with the idea
+* Brian Coventry coded it

 ##See Also